Agent Calendar¶

 }

-Verify both paths in ~/.annolid/config.json and confirm the files exist where configured.
+Verify paths in ~/.annolid/config.json and confirm files exist where configured.

 Browser auth opens but renewal still fails¶